Victim of violent Cork death may have been homeless man in 50s

 Utmost confidence

-On Sunday gardai moved to reassure any one contacting them with information that any they provide will treated with the utmost confidence by investigators.
+On Sunday, gardaí moved to reassure any one contacting them with information that any they provide will be treated with the utmost confidence by investigators.

 They appealed to anyone who may have noticed any suspicious activity at Castlegreina House in recent days to contact them.